BARarch/contacts-scraper/README.md

 ## I.  Installation

-1. Clone the repository into a readlity accessible folder using git clone
+#### 1. Clone the repository into a readlity accessible folder using git clone

         $ git clone https://github.com/BARarch/Scraper-x-202101 [path to hosting folder]

-2. From the hosting folder Install packages for the Scaper using PIP
+#### 2. From the hosting folder Install packages for the Scaper using PIP

         $ pip install -r requirements_text.txt

-3. Verfify packages on system
+#### 3. Verfify packages on system

         $ python packageTest.py

-4. Run a test Scrape session
+#### 4. Run a test Scrape session

         $ python contactsScraperOpen.py

-when you see the 'SCRAPER OPEN' message and a chrom browser pop up on the desktop you are ready to run all scraper routines on your machine:
+when you see the 'SCRAPER OPEN' message and a chrome browser pop up on the desktop you are ready to run all scraper routines on your machine:

         $ python scrapeContacts.py